 We also maintain strong cordial ties with several evangelical Christian churches in Casper in acknowledgement, recognition and strengthening of the ties of those churches with and to the State of Israel and their membership's appreciation of the issues and threats that commonly face Christianity and Judaism in the world today.
 Their members and ministers often attend and are welcome at our Shabbos and festival services.

-Rosh Hashana and Yom Kippur:
+Rosh Hashana 5783

-The first night of Chanukah falls on the evening of December 6th.
-Here in Casper we celebrate the entire eight-day holiday on the Shabbos of December 11th at 7:00 p.m., with menorah lighting and selective readings from the Apocrypha together with a bottomless dinner of freshly made latkes.
+Here in Casper we will celebrate the 6th night on the Shabbos of December 23rd at 6:00 p.m.
+Our observance consists of the Menorah lighting, selective readings from the Apocrypha together with a bottomless dinner of freshly made latkes.

-This year the first Seder of Passover falls on Erev Shabbos, the 22nd of April.
+This year (5783), the first Seder of Passover falls on Wednesday evening, April 5th, 2023.

 The Rabbi, all things being equal, holds himself available to answer all your questions, so you need not hesitate to call him.
 Contact information is at the heading of this webpage.

 Copyright © 2022, Jewish Community Association of Casper